-Johnson Matthey’s LCH™ blue hydrogen technology, paving the way to net zero
+Johnson Matthey’s LCH™ technology, paving the way to net zero with low carbon hydrogen

 Market leading technology

 Lowest usage of natural gas per unit of hydrogen